scratchsay/programming-motivation/README.md

-# Programming Motivation
+# Quotable
-Chrome extension for motivation during programming.
-By integrating into your browsing experience, it gives you a constant stream of quotes with their respective authors.
-Designed to be a source of encouragement, this extension strives to motivate and keep you focused on your goals.
+See 2 new quotes every day!
+A helpful chrome extension for staying motivated to achieve your goals.

-Customizable settings ensure that the extension aligns with your unique preferences.
-Change the frequency of quotes, explore different themes.
-The goal is to create a personalized experience that helps you in your coding journey.
+New settings for changing the frequency as well as themes for quotes.
+Have fun!

 ## More information
 ### Installation